Helping Children Organize Their Day

 - Tidy toys

-They can keep this running list close by throughout the day, hopefully relieving the many "Mom, what do I need to do next?" questions.
+They keep this running list close by throughout the day, relieving the many "Mom, what do I need to do next?" questions.

-I will check in throughout the day to ensure they've completed everything necessary.
+And then of course I check in throughout the day to ensure they've completed everything necessary.

 I'm excited about fostering these habits that they'll need their whole lifelong.